-- Apply the knowledge of latex in collecting, preserving and converting them into a useful form. - Suggest process to manufacture latex rubber products
+- Apply the knowledge of latex in collecting, preserving and converting them in to a useful form. - Suggest process to manufacture latex rubber products - Explain synthetic lattices.

 THERMOFORMING PROCESS

 - To provide fundamental knowledge of thermoformed part design. - To introduce thermoforming machinery.